 What is a circadian phase / melatonin test?

 By now you’ve likely heard about melatonin and know that it has some relationship with sleep.
 You may have seen it on the shelves in the supplement aisle of your grocery store and wondered if this is the key to a restful night’s sleep.
 But what is it, why measure it, and can it restore your sleep-wake cycle by resetting your body’s internal clock?
 The answer, as you may have guessed by now, is often complicated and directly linked to your own body’s unique biology.

-Unfortunately, the fancy sensor that exists inside us all to monitor and adjust melatonin production to appropriate levels doesn’t send a “Check Engine Soon” code.
-Instead, it malfunctions and we are only left with symptoms that may indicate multiple different problems.
+Unfortunately, the biological sensor that exists inside us all to monitor and adjust melatonin production to appropriate levels doesn’t send a “Check Engine Soon” code when things get out of alignment.
+Instead, we are only left with symptoms that may indicate multiple different problems.
 Therefore, the only way to reveal the effectiveness of this complex biological process is to check melatonin levels over time in order to see what is actually going on inside your body.

 Why check melatonin levels?